-This communication includes: a regular communication of key matters from the leadership via the Trust's intranet, a halftermly 'Staff News' publication, a half-termly Chief Executive's report, and an annual briefing on current strategy from the Chief Executive.
+This communication includes: a regular communication of key matters from the leadership via the Treloar's intranet including finance, a half-termly 'Staff News' publication and a half-termly Chief Executive's report.
 All teams have staff meetings, and there is a Staff Consultation Group and a Staff Voices Conference.
 Staff and volunteer questionnaires are used to ensure that communication is genuinely two-way.